How to Become a Registered Agent (The Complete Guide)

 A registered agent working on a laptop

-A registered agent is an individual or service entity designated by a business entity to receive and process legal documents, notices, and other documents on behalf of the business [2].
+A registered agent is a person or entity officially designated to receive legal documents, government notices, and other official correspondence on behalf of your business [2].

 To become a registered agent, file a written acceptance form with your address, zip code, and signature.